 We have incurred losses and negative cash flows from operations since our inception.
-As of September 30, 2019, we had an accumulated deficit of \$158.4 million, and we expect to continue to incur net losses for the foreseeable future.
-We expect our current level of research and development expenses to decrease with the termination of further enrollment in company sponsored trials of TRC105.
+As of March 31, 2020, we had an accumulated deficit of \$166.4 million, and we expect to continue to incur net losses for the foreseeable future.
+We expect our current level of research and development expenses to remain relatively constant as we expect to initiate a registration enabling study of envafolimab in UPS in the second half of 2020.
 Given we do not anticipate any revenues from product sales in the foreseeable future, we will need additional capital to fund our operations, which we may seek to obtain through one or more equity offerings, debt financings, government or other third party funding, and licensing or collaboration arrangements.

 On February 4, 2015, we completed our initial public offering and a concurrent private placement of our common stock, which resulted in net proceeds to us of approximately \$35.0 million.
 In September 2016, we sold shares of our common stock in a private placement for net proceeds of approximately \$5.0 million and in November 2016, we completed an underwritten public offering which resulted in net proceeds of approximately \$16.1 million.
 In March 2017, we sold shares of our common stock to Aspire Capital for net proceeds of approximately \$0.9 million, and throughout 2017, we sold shares through our previous At-the-market (ATM) facility with Stifel, Nicolaus & Company, Incorporated (Stifel) for net proceeds of approximately \$3.4 million.
 In March and April 2018, we sold shares of our common stock and common warrants in a private placement for net proceeds of approximately \$36.5 million.
-We believe that our existing cash and cash equivalents will be sufficient to meet our anticipated cash requirements into the third quarter of 2020.
+In December 2019 and during the first quarter of 2020, we sold shares of our common stock for gross proceeds of approximately \$2.4 million and \$2.9 million, respectively, through our Capital on Demand agreement with JonesTrading.
+In February 2020, we sold shares of our common stock to Aspire Capital for gross proceeds of approximately \$0.8 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to capital preservation.
+We believe that our existing cash and cash equivalents will be sufficient to meet our anticipated cash requirements into early 2021, presuming our payment obligations under the 2018 Amended SVB Loan continue to follow the contractual maturity schedule.
+Based on our current business plan, we believe that there is substantial doubt as to whether our existing cash and cash equivalents will be sufficient to meet our obligations as they become due within one year from the date the financial statements are issued.